CODEheures/laravelUtils/README.md

 ```
     http://yourproject/geoIp/refreshDb
 ```
-Congratulations, you have successfully installed laravel-geo-utils !
+Congratulations, you have successfully installed laravel-utils !

 ### Copyright and Licence ###